Yoseph1994/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 # Python - More Data Structures: Set, Dictionary

 In this project, we explore the concepts of sets and dictionaries in Python.
-We practice using these data structures along with lambda functions, map, filter, and reduce methods.
+We practice using these data structures along with lambda functions, map, filter, and reduce methods. and also its a good practice to understand comprehensions in list/tuple/set

 ## Function Prototypes